 Getting a New Hardwood Floor Level

-DEAR TIM: I am getting ready to install 3/4 inch thick tongue and groove golden oak hardwood flooring.
-I am ready to start the job but my wood subfloor seems to have all sorts of high and low spots.
+DEAR TIM: I'm getting ready to install 3/4-inch-thick tongue and groove golden-oak hardwood flooring.
+I'm ready to start the job but my wood subfloor seems to have all sorts of high and low spots.
 I don't know where to start the job.
 Should I use a leveling compound to smooth the floor?
 Are there other tricks I can employ to make sure the finished floor is smooth as glass once finished?
 Gary W., Calgary, Alberta, CAN

 DEAR GARY: This task is not as challenging as it might seem.
 You are very lucky that you discovered the flaw in the subflooring before you started the installation of the finished wood.
 All too often, I have seen professionally installed hardwood floors that have dips, humps and other inconsistencies in them.
 When I see these imperfections on the finished high-gloss surface, I know a rookie must have installed the actual flooring.

 There are wood subfloors that are very hardwood-friendly.
 This means the subfloors themselves are flat and smooth.

 Flat and smooth doesn't mean that the floor is level.
 A floor doesn't have to be perfectly level to look superb covered with hardwood strips.

 Wood floor systems framed with engineered wood I joists, or those made from floor trusses, often are extremely flat or in the same plane.
 I've worked with both types of joists and they're a dream because they produce such a flat floor.

 Crowns Equal Royal Pain

 Those wood floors framed with traditional solid-wood joists are the ones that can cause problems.
 Each joist may be slightly different in height and, to compound problems, each joist can have a different degree of crown.